The interactive lecture (bring laptops!) is: M W 3:30 - 4:45

 A grade of "Incomplete" can only be given if there are extenuating circumstances and you currently have a passing grade in the course.
 It cannot be given for poor performance in the course.

-The vast majority of students do their own work, as we expect them to do.
+The vast majority of students do their own work, as we expect you to do.
 We encourage conversation and collaboration, as detailed below indicating what you may and may not do in collaboration with others.
 Academic dishonesty is anything that gives you an unfair academic advantage.

 Do